MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policies-pc.md

 ### Player Data and Privacy

 Xbox Live Services will provide you with limited user data in order for you to deliver your game to players.
-This user data includes account identifiers like a userid (XUID) and gamertag, connections with other players, and data about a player’s activities in your game, including usage data, statistics, scores, ratings rankings, and social activity.
+This user data includes account identifiers like a userid (XUID) and gamertag, connections with other players, and data about a player's activities in your game, including usage data, statistics, scores, ratings rankings, and social activity.

 You are an independent controller of such data and must have a privacy statement (or policy) in place with end users governing your use of personal data, as required by the [Application Developer Agreement](https://docs.microsoft.com/legal/windows/agreements/app-developer-agreement).
 We recommend you include a link to your privacy statement from within your game, on your website, and from the detail page of any store in which you make your game available for download.